GENERAL COMMENTS ON THE SUBMISSION OF THE TEXTS TO PUBLICATION IN "VOX PATRUM" USING THE OJS SYSTEM

 - The title page should include in the upper left corner first and last name of the author and next below the title of the article in bold letters.

-- The first footnote (to the name of author) should contain: name of college or institution (to which the author is affiliated) and place (city), the academic degree (for example: Assistant, Adjunct, Associate or Ordinary Professor, PhD Candidate, Chairman, etc.), exact affiliation (name of the department – institute – faculty) e-mail address for correspondence and ORCID number);
+- The first footnote (to the name of author) should contain: name of college or institution (to which the author is affiliated) and its place (town, country), the academic degree (for example: Assistant, Adjunct, Associate or Ordinary Professor, PhD Candidate, etc.), e-mail address for correspondence and ORCID number);

-- At the end of each article should be added the bibliography in alphabetical order (only works referred in the article) according to the division: sources and studies.
+- At the end of each article should be added the bibliography in alphabetical order (only works referred in the article) divided into: sources and studies.

 Sources should be prepared in the following format: the name of the author in Latin, the title in Latin (italics), the original edition of the text with page numbers, and then translation of the work into modern language used by the author in the article.

-Studies (in alphabetical order) should be prepared in the following format: the last name of the author, first name initial, the title of the article or other work (italics), further according to the rules on footnotes (see below 2.4 Bibliographical descriptions, subsections b, c, d, e)
+Studies (in alphabetical order) should be prepared in the such a format: the last name of the author, name initial(s), the title of the article or other work (italics), further according to the rules on footnotes, but with full bibliographical description (i.e. without abbreviations)

 Gollnick J., The Religious Dreamworld of Apuleius’ “Metamorphoses”.
 Recovering a Forgotten Hermeneutic, Ontario 1999.

 - The first and last name of the author of the review together with the city and abbreviation of the college of affiliation should be included underneath the review text on the right side.
-Reviews in general should not use footnotes.
+Reviews in general should not include the footnotes.

 6. The titles of books and documents are always written in italics without quotation marks.

-- sources quoted in the text should be always enclosed by quotation marks (never in italics), in smaller font in relationship to the normal text (format: right and left indentation - 1,25cm; font size - 11), in translation (unless the text is exceptionally important or is used for philological analysis)
+- text of the sources quoted in the text should be always enclosed by quotation marks (never in italics), in smaller font in relationship to the normal text (format: right and left indentation - 1,25cm; font size - 11), in translation (unless the original text is exceptionally important or is used for philological analysis)

 - omissions in the quoted text are indicated by three dots in square brackets: [...]